attila/google_analytics_et/README.txt

 Google analytics event tracking module README:

+@todo - Update this for Drupal 6 if needed

 Purpose
   To provide a user configurable and reusable module for the tracking of events with google analytics.